-Instigate awards and recognition programs
+Introduce awards and recognition programs

-Peer-to-peer recognition programs add an additional layer of positive feedback beyond the recognition given by managers.
+Real time feedback and peer-to-peer recognition programs add an additional layer of positive feedback beyond the recognition given by managers.
 The ability to celebrate the achievements of colleagues boosts overall confidence while encouraging a healthy degree of competition.

 Conduct employee engagement and sentiment surveys

-5. Employee development initiatives
+Employee development initiatives

-Performance management for businesses isn’t just about keeping employees focused on achieving their current objectives.
+Performance management software for businesses isn’t just about keeping employees focused on achieving their current objectives.
 It’s also about ensuring they develop the skills and abilities to perform above and beyond the baseline expectations.

-Establishing Personal Development Plans and setting up performance improvement plans
+Establishing personal development plans and setting up performance improvement plans

 Employee development begins when they first start at the company.
 The onboarding process should include the creation of Personal Development Plans (PDPs) which help HR leaders and managers understand the skills they are bringing to the organization, and the tools and resources they may require to enhance those skills and develop new ones.

 These plans are invaluable reference points throughout an employee’s tenure, and can be augmented by performance improvement plans should they find themselves struggling to fulfil their duties.
-Aligning these plans to the broader strategy of the organization means that their personal and professional development is geared towards optimal return on investment.

 Providing opportunities for coaching and mentoring

-Employee development is naturally tied to coaching and mentoring, and HR leaders and managers should view this as a continual process.
+Employee development is naturally tied to coaching and mentoring, and HR leaders and managers should view this as a continuous process.
 Tracking OKRs and KPIs, understanding absence and sickness patterns, and bringing the ongoing review process back to personal development plans all help guide decisions about learning.

 Additionally, the use of a performance management suite’s people and skills databases allows HR managers to connect employees with complementary skills from across the organization.
-This allows companies to maximize how the various talents within their organization are used, connecting them via social intranet, forums and through dedicated channels in Microsoft Teams.
+This allows companies to maximize how the various talents within their organization are used, connecting them via social intranet, forums and dedicated channels in Microsoft Teams.

 Dealing with succession planning

-Performance management tools:
+Performance management systems: